+Version 11 Revised 10-16-17

 Resources: A database of certified FGBC Local Governments can be found at:

 www.floridagreenbuilding.org.

-LC1.3 Built on an Infill Site

-Requirement: Home is built on a lot on infill site, which FGBC defines as a street where the majority of adjacent sites have homes that are ten or more years old.

-LC1.4 Site within 1/8 Mile of Existing Infrastructure

-Requirement: Build within 1/8 mile of existing water and sewer infrastructure.
+LC1.03 Built on an Infill Site Requirement: Home is built on a lot in which 75% of the surrounding within 1⁄2 mile radius excluding waterways and parks, has been previously developed 5 or more years ago.
+Points: 2 Submittals: Aerial map of site and surrounding area Resources: Local Jurisdiction Property Appraisers Website, OR the internet...
+LC1.04 Site within 1/8 Mile of Existing Infrastructure Requirement: Build within 1/8 mile of existing water and sewer infrastructure.
 Multi-Family: For multi-family projects, 1 point is awarded to the unit if the center of the multi-family project's property complies with the above requirement.

-LC1.5 Site within 1/4 Mile Walk to Mass Transit

-Requirement: Home within 1⁄4-mile safe walk (sidewalk or other pedestrian path) to a city bus stop or other mass transit station.
+Points: 1 Submittals: None.
+Resources: N/A LC1.05 Site within 1/4 Mile Walk to Mass Transit Requirement: Home within 1⁄4-mile safe walk (sidewalk or other pedestrian path) to a city bus stop or other mass transit station.

 Multi-Family: For multi-family projects, 2 points are awarded to the unit if the center of the multifamily project's property complies with the above requirement.

-LC 1.6 Site within 1/2 Mile of Public Open/Green Space

-Requirement: Home within 1⁄2 mile of Public Park or recreational area (this can be measured as the crow flies).
+Points: 2 - 4 2 Points: 1 route within 1⁄4 mile 3 Points: 2-4 routes within 1⁄4 mile 4 Points: 5+ routes within 1⁄4 mile Submittals: None.
+Resources: N/A LC 1.06 Site within 1/2 Mile of Public Open/Green Space Requirement: Home within 1⁄2 mile of Public Park or recreational area.
 Multi-Family: For multi-family projects, 2 points are awarded to the unit if the center of the multifamily project's property complies with the above requirement.
+Points: 2 Submittals: None.
+Resources: N/A

-LC1.7 Site within 1/4 Mile of EXISTING Basic Community Resources basic community resources (note each "type" of service may only count once, i.e. if there are 3 banks it will be considered ONE community resource).
-Basic community resources are defined as:
+LC1.07 Site within 1/2 Mile of EXISTING Basic Community Resources Requirement: Locate the home or multi-family building on a site that is within 1/2 mile of and has safe and walkable access to basic services.
+Each type of service may only be counted once, i.e. if there are 3 banks, for the purposes of this checklist that is equal to ONE service.
+Services include:

-Requirement: Home within 1⁄4 mile walkable access to four (within 1⁄4 mile) or six (within 1⁄2 mile) existing family project's property complies with the above requirement.

-Arts and entertainment center Pharmacy
+Arts and entertainment center Local Government Facility

+Bank Medical or dental office

+Beauty Shop Pharmacy

+Bike Share Station Place of worship

-Bank Police station
+Civic Center Police station

-Community or civic center Post office
+Community Center Post office

-Convenience store Place of worship
+Convenience store Restaurant

-Daycare center Restaurant
+Daycare center School

+Dry Cleaners Senior Care Facility

-Fire station School
+Fire station Supermarket

-Fitness center or gym Supermarket
+Fitness center or gym Theater

+Laundromat

-Laundry or dry cleaner Other Neighborhood-serving retail
+Library Other Neighborhood-serving retail

-Library Other office building or major
+Other office building or major employment center

-Medical or dental office employment center

-Multi-Family: For multi-family projects, 2 points are awarded to the unit if the center of the multi-
+Multi-Family: For multi-family projects, points are awarded to the unit if the center of the multi-family

+project's property complies with the above requirement.

+Points: 1-5

+1 point is awarded for each 3 unique services

 Submittals: None.

+Resources: N/A

-LC1.8 Site Located In Small-Lot Cluster Development
+LC1.08 Site Located In Small-Lot Cluster Development

-Requirement: Home is located on a lot in a development or subdivision/neighborhood that has clustered the houses into lots that are 5000 square feet or less and the development has preserved for the common good over 50% of the total acreage.
+Requirement: Home is located on a lot in a development or subdivision/neighborhood that has

+clustered the houses into lots that are 5000 square feet or less and the development has

+preserved for the common good over 50% of the total acreage.

+Points: 2

-Submittals: None.
+Submittals: None

+Resources: N/A

-LC1.9 Brownfield Site
+LC1.09 Brownfield Site

-Requirement: Home is located on a rehabilitated Brownfield designated site commercial facilities where expansion or redevelopment is complicated by real or perceived environmental contamination.
+Requirement: Home is located on a rehabilitated Brownfield designated site

+Points: 2

-Intent: Brownfield is defined by the EPA as abandoned, idled, or under-used industrial and
+Version 11 Revised 10-16-17 Intent: Brownfield is defined by the EPA as abandoned, idled, or under-used industrial and commercial facilities where expansion or redevelopment is complicated by real or $perceived\ environmental\ contamination.$ Submittals: Documentation of brownfield status.